Who might need our service?

 A private foundation is defined by the IRS as a charitable organization, funded by an individual, family, or group.
 It pays an annual 1-2% excise tax on its net investment income.
 Each year, the foundation must make grants to qualified organizations totaling at least 5% of its assets (this can include administrative costs of the foundation).

 Why Start a Foundation?

-- If you want your heirs to ultimately inherit your wealth, you may be able to maintain an inheritance for them through the use of a “Wealth Replacement Trust.”
-Ask your financial advisor or attorney.
+If you want your heirs to ultimately inherit your wealth, you may be able to maintain an inheritance for them through the use of a “Wealth Replacement Trust.”
+Ask your financial adviser or attorney.

 How Much Work is Involved in Having a Foundation?

 You may be involved as little or as much as you desire.
 The great advantage to working with Parkman Foundation Services is that you do the parts of giving that interest you—from researching fields of interest, to making site visits, to only making final decisions after we have done the groundwork—it’s up to you.

 More about our services